“Under a big Mallee sky, one pub, one sheep yard and a whole bunch of grinning music lovers - my kind of gig”

 Run by volunteers, this unique bush festival has become a must-attend on the festival calendar.
 The committee work hard to provide entertainment for all ages with a variety of genres to suit many different tastes including music, theatre, bush poetry and workshops.
-Some of the amazing artists to appear on stage at Patchewollock to date include Eric Bogle, Neil Murray, Greg Champion, Sal Kimber, Nick Charles, Cat Canteri, Lloyd Spiegel, Michael Waugh and Fred Smith.
+Some of the amazing artists to appear on stage at Patchewollock to date include Eric Bogle, Neil Murray, Greg Champion, Mick Thomas, Pete Denahy, Sal Kimber, Nick Charles, Cat Canteri, Liz Stringer, Lloyd Spiegel, Michael Waugh and The Hillbilly Goats.

 One of the very few free festivals, it is a true cultural exchange between performers and visitors, who are treated to a true rustic experience of 'living in the bush'.